agryman/acmpy/journals/arthurs-journal-2020.md

  successfully generated the skeleton of the documentation
 - there is integrated support for Sphinx described here:
  <https://www.jetbrains.com/help/pycharm/generating-reference-documentation.html>
-- there is a support for creating a Run Configuration under Python Docs -> Sphinx Task which is described here: <https://www.jetbrains.com/help/pycharm/run-debug-configuration-sphinx-task.html>
+- there is support for creating a Run Configuration under Python Docs -> Sphinx Task which is described here: <https://www.jetbrains.com/help/pycharm/run-debug-configuration-sphinx-task.html>
 - add a docstring to a Python source file and include it in the API documentation
 - I am going to use the Sphinx project structure as a model, but it differs from the